Find Affordable College Courses

 University of Mississippi landed the #8 spot in the 2023 rankings for the best value radio, television and digital communication programs.
 Located in the remote town of University, Ole Miss is a public college with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at Ole Miss are $25,886 a year.
+Out-of-state tuition fees for undergraduate students at Ole Miss are $25,886 per year.
 While working on their degree, digital communication majors at Ole Miss accumulate an average of around $24,132 in student debt.
 This translates to an average monthly loan payment of $373, based on a 10-year repayment plan.

-In addition to its great value ranking, Ole Miss is in the top 20% of all schools on our Best Radio, TV & Digital Communication Schools in the Southeast Region list.
+As a testament to the quality of education it offers, Ole Miss also is in the top 20% of our Best Radio, TV & Digital Communication Schools in the Southeast Region ranking.

 Read full report on Radio, Television & Digital Communication at University of Mississippi